smikhalevski/doubter/README.md

 [`function`](https://smikhalevski.github.io/doubter/functions/function.html) returns a
 [`FunctionShape`](https://smikhalevski.github.io/doubter/classes/FunctionShape.html) instance.

-Constrain a value to be a function that has a particular signature.
+Constrain a value to be a function that has an insured signature at runtime.

 A function that has no arguments and returns `any`: